csells/go_router/README.md

 The go_router makes three simplifying assumptions to reduce complexity:
 - all routing in the app will happen via URI-compliant names, e.g. `/family/f1/person/p2`
-- an entire stack of pages can be constructed from the route name alone, e.g. `FamiliesPage`, `FamilyPage`, `PersonPage`
+- an entire stack of pages can be constructed from the route name alone
 - the concept of "back" in your app is "up", i.e. going back from `/family/f1/person/p2` goes up to `/family/f1` and not back to wherever the user was before they landed on `/family/f1/person/p2`.